johndpope/Bitcoin_non_coerced_hardfork/README.md

 This is a work in progress, spelling errors, grammar and all that.
+If I'm completely mistaken, I'll be the first to admit it, and I have broad shoulders, so have at it!